zkonge/ultralight-rs/README.md

 1. Get the `v1.3.0` SDK from [ultralight GitHub Page](https://github.com/ultralight-ux/ultralight#getting-the-latest-sdk)
 2. Set `ULTRALIGHT_SDK_PATH` environment variable to the SDK path
-3. Compile and do not forget to set `LD_LIBRARY_PATH` to the SDK bin path, or copy DLLs to target path on Windows.
+3. Compile and do not forget to set `LD_LIBRARY_PATH` to the SDK bin path, or copy dynamic library to target path (both Linux and Windows).

 ## Example